Policies & Procedures

 If the University is open, employees who determine they cannot travel safely to the University are expected to notify their supervisor by telephone.
 Unless the supervisor extends permission to make up the time within the current workweek, this absence must be taken as personal leave, annual leave, leave without pay, or accrued compensatory time

 Each employee must accurately maintain leave records and is responsible for reporting such time to his or her supervisor on the Monthly Departmental Employee Absence Report or the Employee Monthly Time and Leave Report .
-Supervisors must review, approve, and forward the reports to the Employment and Benefits Office on the last day of each calendar month.
+Supervisors must review, approve, and forward the reports to the Department of Human Resources on the last day of each calendar month.